Guardsquare/proguard/CONTRIBUTING.md

 - `Initializer` initializes links between the code and resources, to traverse the data structures more easily.

-- `Marker` marks code and resources to be kept, encrypted, etc., based on the configuration.
+- `Marker` marks code and resources to be kept etc. based on the configuration.

 - `Backporter` backports code to older versions of Java.